 |Alternative Med.||19 (17.7)||7 (31.8)||40 (87.0)||0.0000|

-Table 4: Diseases reported during encounter with the respondents (n=175).
+Table 4: Diseases reported during an encounter with the respondents (n=175).

 |2||Acute Respiratory Infection (ARI)||77||44.0|

-Table 4 shows that symptoms like headache, bodyache, weakness and fever were reported by more than 30 percent respondents.
-ARI, Diarrhoal diseases, APD were reported by more than 13 percent respondents.
+Table 4 shows that symptoms like a headache, body ache, weakness, and fever were reported by more than 30 percent respondents.
+ARI, Diarrhoeal diseases, APD were reported by more than 13 percent respondents.
 Skin diseases, tuberculosis, rheumatoid arthritis were reported by more than 5 percent respondents.